 This course is designed to familiarize students with the various administrative and management responsibilities of strength and conditioning and fitness/wellness.
 The course primarily focuses on the management dynamics of facilities, management of personnel, facility design, purchasing and budgeting of financial resources, financial models in strength and fitness and relationships with insurance companies.
-Prerequisites: SPX305 and SPX320 or consent.

-470 Capstone in SPX 2 hours SP
+SP 470 Capstone in SPX 2 hours